XxPoggyisLitxX/better-on-bedrock-wiki/better-on-bedrock-v1.0.md

   * New Resin Blocks
   * New flowers
 - Added thin logs for Cherry, Mangrove and Pale logs
-- Added Crafting Tables for Cherry, Mangrove, Pale Oak, Vacamt, Voiding, and Chorus
+- Added Crafting Tables for Cherry, Mangrove, Pale Oak, VacaNt, Voiding, and Chorus

 ## Changes
 - Made the wawla UI slightly smaller.